-Note: Chronic absenteeism data are lagged data and are reported for the school year prior to the school year reported on the rest of the school report card.
+Note: Chronic absenteeism data are lagged data and are reported for the previous school year to the school year reported on the rest of the school report card.
 Therefore, 2024 Report Cards report the chronic absenteeism rate for the 2022-23 School Year.